-INIQUITY & THE SEPARATION OF BEING
+THE SEPARATION OF BEING

-Amrit is a young man who has lived a life as a scientist, a theoretical physicist.
-He had worked endlessly for the regime, for ‘the cause’ and should have been lionised for his success but instead finds himself set upon by the dogs of war.
+In the novel, The Separation of Being, Amrit, a savant, is a young man on the run from forces that seek his ruin.
+He has lived a life burnishing his intellect as a scientist, a theoretical physicist.
+He had worked tirelessly for the regime, for ‘the cause’ and should have been lionised for his success, for his ground-breaking discovery, but instead finds himself set upon by the dogs of war, grey men in grey suits.
+It seems someone in power wants him out of the way.
 He cannot understand this bizarre twist of fate, and the regime’s many tentacles have now tracked him to the last place on Earth he thought they would find him, in the most remote capital city in the world.

 Having nowhere else to run, he seeks out Thea, the only one he could trust and she reluctantly agrees to take him to a retreat she happens to be attending later that day.
 He finds himself seeking refuge in a Buddhist monastery.

 In the throes of the deepest of meditative experiences that enlivens his mind and captivates his senses, emerge his real feelings for Thea and an extraordinary revelation of his own consciousness where he finds what his heart seeks, truth.